 The query will list down all of the membership under the problematic user_name.

-From the above result, compare the parent_id and directory_id of cwd_membership whether it have the same value as id and directory_id of cwd_group.
+Compare the parent_id and directory_id values return from the second SQL query against the values of id and directory_id return in the first SQL query.
 If the value is exactly the same, this is not the issue.

 If the value of parent_id(cwd_membership) and id(cwd_group) have the same value but it is not reflecting the directory_id value this means it is mismapped.
-Example: In table cwd_group the id = '10000' is tied to directory_id = '1', but in cwd_membership for that particular user the parent_id = '10000' is tied to directory_id = '2' where it should be '1'.
+Example: In table cwd_group the group with id = '10000' is associated to directory_id = '1'.
+But in cwd_membership for that problematic username, the parent_id = '10000' is associated to directory_id = '2'.

 Remove the problematic row(s) by executing this SQL query against JIRA database: